Best daily deals

 We’ve been covering the consumer audio industry for some time, and we’re aware of what’s happening in the market.
 However, we give everyone their fair shot because we’re not all-knowing gods of consumer audio or anything, and there are always some surprises out there; yes, even for this best noise canceling headphones list.

 It’s also important to check our ideas about what people want at the door because we’re not the ones buying; you are.
-So, from time to time, we take to Twitter or YouTube to publish polls to see just how people are actually buying these headphones.
-Like good journalists, we posted the question, and the results were a little surprising:
+So, from time to time, we take to Twitter or YouTube to publish polls to see just how people are actually buying these headphones and what matters most to them.

-After using all of our candidates, we hashed out which headphones are the most comfortable, best sounding, etc. From there, we went down the list of the most important factors and averaged the ranks based on a system of weighting that rewarded categories in order of performance.
+Every week, we hash out which headphones are the most comfortable, best-sounding, etc. From there, we went down the list of the most important factors and averaged the ranks based on a system of weighting that rewarded categories in order of performance.
 If we ever encountered two headphones that were roughly “the same” as each other in any one metric, we didn’t split hairs; they got the same sub-rank.
 Once we got our new number, it was easy to pick our winners!

 Why you should trust SoundGuys